 No need to stop obsessing over the story of serial killer Joe Goldberg (Penn Badgley) and his many obsessions: You has been renewed for a season 3, according to a press release from Netflix, and it could be the season that Joe finally gets justice.

 The season 2 finale of You saw Joe get the dream girl and family he always wanted — only to find out it wasn’t at all what he needed.
 In a fitting twist worthy of the cruelty that Joe enacted on so many people (RIP Peach!)
 Joe finds this so-called suburban bliss more of a nightmare than being locked in a glass cage.
-Unfortunately for fans who desperately want justice for allllll the people Joe killed, it seems that Joe has found something — or someone — to keep him interested in his picket fence life: His mysterious new neighbour.
+Unfortunately for fans who desperately want justice for allllll the people Joe killed, it seems that Joe has found something — or someone — to keep him interested in his picket fence life: His mysterious new neighbor.

 As for what season 3 could be about, Netflix’s press release did not give many clues.
 It will stream in 2021, and while Badgley and Pedretti are set to return as the couple from hell, a full cast list will be released at a later date.
-Sadly, plenty of fan favourites from season 2 — like Love’s twin brother Forty (James Scully) — didn’t make it out of the show alive, so we won't see a ton of familiar faces.
+Sadly, plenty of fan favorites from season 2 — like Love’s twin brother Forty (James Scully) — didn’t make it out of the show alive, so we won't see a ton of familiar faces.

 Caroline Kepnes, the author of the book series upon which You is based, is currently writing the third book, which is a follow-up to Hidden Bodies, the (loose) basis for season 2.
 It’s unclear how close the third novel will be to the show’s third season, but it’s worth mentioning that the still-untitled book is reportedly set away from Los Angeles.